-Some practical travel tips for Stuttgart Christmas market
+Some practical travel tips for seeing the Christmas lights in Stuttgart

 The best way to reach Stuttgart is by train, as you can easily avoid parking space with that option.
 But if you will be arriving by car, I would recommend you to find a hotel on the outskirts of the city.

 I stayed in the new B&B Hotel, just steps away from Porsche museum and the S6 train station, which will take you directly to the Stuttgart main train station in 10 minutes.
 Stopping at the main train station, you have only about 5 minutes’ walk to the Neuen Schloss, where the first Christmas stands can be found.
 You can find more information about the B&B hotel here.